acrobat/acrobat.github.io/_posts/2018-05-28-git-tips-and-tricks-for-everyday-use-part2.md

 ---
 layout: post
 title:  "Git tips & tricks for everyday use - part 2"
+description: "After the succes of the previous tips and tricks post, I gathered some tricks to make my every day git use a bit easier."
 ---

 The [first part of my git tips & tricks blogpost](https://jeroenthora.be/post/git-tips-and-tricks-for-everyday-use) got